 - Area Directors are state-level staff who oversee the operation of ES services throughout the state. - Regional Managers oversee the DEW staff in all comprehensive and affiliate centers in their assigned regions.
 The twelve regional managers report directly to two Area Directors. - Workforce Consultants provide intensive case management and career planning activities to identify barriers to employment and develop solutions for TAA and WP participants.
 Workforce Consultants educate individuals regarding SC Works programs, policies, and services. - Business Consultants provide consistent and effective services to businesses that demonstrate clear connections between workforce development activities and employer needs.
 Business Consultants market and promote the services offered through the SC Works centers to employers. - Workforce Specialists deliver a broad range of frontline services to assist individuals in resolving barriers to employment and increasing skills in order to obtain or maintain employment.
-Workforce Specialists educate individuals regarding SC Works programs, policies, and services, and make referrals as appropriate. - Local Veterans' Employment Representatives (LVERs) are business consultants for Veterans' services.
+Workforce Specialists educate individuals regarding SC Works programs, policies, and services, and make referrals as appropriate. - Workforce Support Coordinators hold one of the ES positions-Workforce Specialist, Workforce Consultant, or Business Consultant-and manage both regional and state projects as well as other duties. - Local Veterans' Employment Representatives (LVERs) are business consultants for Veterans' services.
 LVERs provide consistent and effective services to businesses on behalf of veterans that demonstrate clear connections between workforce development activities and employers' needs.
 LVERs market and promote the services offered through the SC Works centers. - Disabled Veterans' Outreach Program Specialists (DVOPs) are workforce consultants for Veterans.
 DVOPs conduct case management and career planning activities for disabled veterans to identify barriers to employment and develop solutions for customers.
-DVOPs educate individuals regarding SC Works programs, policies, and services. - Rural Manpower Coordinators provide extensive outreach to and maintain contact with agricultural employers to assist with any hiring needs, including guidance for compliance with relevant federal and state laws and procedures. - Migrant and Seasonal Farmworker (MSFW) Workforce Specialists identify and contact farmworkers who are not being reached through everyday services at local SC Works centers to provide quality employment services and referrals.
+DVOPs educate individuals regarding SC Works programs, policies, and services. - Rural Manpower Coordinators provide extensive outreach to and maintain contact with agricultural employers to assist with any hiring needs, including guidance for compliance with relevant federal and state laws and procedures.

+Migrant and Seasonal Farmworker (MSFW) Workforce Specialists identify and contact farmworkers who are not being reached through everyday services at local SC Works centers to provide quality employment services and referrals.